Government ‘putting more lives at risk’ a year after Channel disaster

 But when asked how the boy would reach the UK if he did not have the means or documents to board a flight, the home secretary did not respond and asked Home Office officials on the panel to answer instead.

-The government was warned three years ago that small boat crossings were rising because of efforts to secure French ferry and lorry ports, and a lack of alternatives.
+The government was warned three years ago that small-boat crossings were rising because of efforts to secure French ferry and lorry ports, and a lack of alternatives.

-“A policy that focuses exclusively on closing borders will drive migrants to take more dangerous routes, and push them into the hands of criminal groups,” a November 2019 parliamentary report said.
+“A policy that focuses exclusively on closing borders will drive migrants to take more dangerous routes and push them into the hands of criminal groups,” a November 2019 parliamentary report said.

 “In the absence of robust and accessible legal routes for seeking asylum in the UK, those with a claim are left with little choice but to make dangerous journeys by land and sea.”

-Tory Lee Anderson said the Home Office was “not fit for purpose”, and asked the home secretary if she was spending millions a day on hotel places for asylum seekers because her department “has failed to control our borders”.
+Tory Lee Anderson said the Home Office was “not fit for purpose” and asked the home secretary if she was spending millions a day on hotel places for asylum seekers because her department “has failed to control our borders”.

 Ms Braverman replied: “We have failed to control our borders, yes.
 That’s why the prime minister and myself are absolutely determined to fix this problem.”